Kensington Gardens has reopened following a police investigation into discarded items near the Israeli embassy.

-Officers have been deployed to the area to assess ‘discarded items’ in the royal park after a pro-Iranian group had shared a post alleging it had targeted the embassy with drones carrying dangerous substances.
+Officers were deployed to the royal park after a pro-Iranian group had shared a post alleging it had targeted the embassy with drones carrying dangerous substances.

-Metropolitan Police said there was not thought to be any ‘increased public safety risk’ at the moment, but that the park and surrounding area had been cordoned off.
+Metropolitan Police said yesterday there was no ‘increased public safety risk’, but that the park and surrounding area had been cordoned off as a precaution.

 The force confirmed that the Israeli Embassy was not attacked but that it was working to verify the authenticity of the video and whether it was linked to the discarded items in the park.